viant/mly/README.md

 ```

-#### Dictionary hash code.
+#### Dictionary hash code

-In caching mode, in order to manage cache and client/server consistency every time model/dictionary gets re/loaded,
+In caching mode, in order to manage cache and client/server consistency every time a model/dictionary gets re/loaded, `mly` computes a global dictionary hash code.
-mly computes global dictionary hash code.
-This hash code got stored in the cache alongside model prediction,
-as well its being passed to client in every response.
-Once client detect dict hash code difference it automatically
+This hash code gets stored in the cache along with model prediction and is passed to the client in every response.
-initiate dictionary reload and invalidates cache entries.
+Once a client detects a dictionary hash code difference, it automatically initiates a dictionary reload and invalidates cache entries.

 ## Configuration

 #### Server

-The server accept configuration with the following options
+The server accepts configuration with the following options:

-* _Models_ : list of models
+* `Models` : list of models
-  - ID: required model ID
+  - `ID`: required model ID
-  - URL: required model location
+  - `URL`: required model location
-    * to use s3, export AWS_SDK_LOAD_CONFIG=true
+    * to use S3, set environment variable `AWS_SDK_LOAD_CONFIG=true`
-    * to use gs, export GOOGLE_APPLICATION_CREDENTIALS=true
+    * to use GCS, set environment variable `GOOGLE_APPLICATION_CREDENTIALS=true`
-  - Tags: optional model tags (default "serve")
+  - `Tags`: optional model tags (default "serve")
-  - OutputType required output type (int64, float32, etc..)
+  - `OutputType`: required output type (`int64`, `float32`, etc..)
-  - UseDict optional flag to use dictionary/caching (true by default)
+  - `UseDict`: optional flag to use dictionary/caching (`true` by default)
-  - KeyFields optional list of field used to generate caching key(by default all model input sorted alphabetically)
+  - `KeyFields`: optional list of fields used to generate caching key (by default, all model inputs sorted alphabetically)
-  - DataStore optional name of datastore cache
+  - `DataStore`: optional name of datastore cache
-  - Transformer optional name of model output transformer
+  - `Transformer`: optional name of model output transformer

-* _Connection_ : optional list of external aerospike connections
+* `Connection` : optional list of external Aerospike connections
-  - ID: required connection ID
+  - `ID`: required connection ID
-  -  Hostnames: required aerospike hostnames
+  - `Hostnames`: required Aerospike hostnames

-* _Datastores_ : list of datastore caches
+* `Datastores` : list of datastore caches
-  - ID: required datastore ID (to be matched with Model.DataStore)
+  - `ID`: required datastore ID (to be matched with `Model.DataStore`)
-  - Connection: optional connection ID
+  - `Connection`: optional connection ID
-  - Namespace: optional aerospike namespace
+  - `Namespace`: optional Aerospike namespace
-  - Dataset: optional aerospike dataset
+  - `Dataset`: optional Aerospike dataset
-  - Storable: name of register storable provider
+  - `Storable`: name of register storable provider
-  - Cache: optional in memory cache setting
+  - `Cache`: optional in-memory cache setting
-      * SizeMB: cache size in BM
+      * `SizeMB`: optional cache size in MB

 #### Client

-Mly client does not come with external config file
+`mly` client does not come with external config file.

-To create file use the following snippet
+To create a client, use the following snippet:
 ```go
 mly := client.New("$modelID", []*client.Host{client.NewHost("mlServiceHost", mlServicePort)}, options ...)
 ```

-where optional options can be one of the following:
+Where optional `options` can be one of the following:
-  * NewCacheSize(sizeOption)
+  * `NewCacheSize(sizeOption)`
-  * NewCacheScope(CacheScopeLocal|CacheScopeL1|CacheScopeL2)
+  * `NewCacheScope(CacheScopeLocal|CacheScopeL1|CacheScopeL2)`
-  * NewGmetric() - custom instance of gemetric service
+  * `NewGmetric()` - custom instance of `gmetric` service

 ## Usage